MapsPeople/docs/src/web/v4/guides/authentication/2fa.md

 }
 ```

-The details are no longer needed as the key is persisted in the database and it is presumed that the secret is in an authenticator app kept by the user.
+The details are no longer needed as the key is persisted in the database, and it is presumed that the secret is in an authenticator app kept by the user.

 ## Disabling 2FA